 Pressure treated wood is a common material that’s extremely useful for outdoor applications.
-This type of wood can withstand the elements day in and day out which makes it perfect for decks and other exterior projects.
+This type of wood can withstand the elements day in and day out, which makes it perfect for decks and other exterior projects.

 But can you use pressure treated wood indoors?

-Can You Use Pressure Treated Wood Indoors?
+Can I Use Pressure Treated Wood Indoors?

 Pressure treated wood can be dangerous if used in the wrong way in an indoor environment.

 However, it is possible to use it indoors as long as you keep it away from locations where it will come in contact with food.

 You should also avoid it if there’s the potential for pets or little kids to chew on the product.

 Pressure treated lumber works as a sturdy material inside a home, and is more sturdy than untreated wood.